 During the years presented, Casa Myrna was the recipient of three direct federal awards through the DOJ Office on Violence Against Women ("OVW").
-The first award was funded under the federal Legal Assistance for Victims Grant Program and originally had a three-year term expiring September 30, 2019 with total funding of \$600,000.
-In September 2019, this contract was amended to extend the term of the award through September 30, 2022 with additional funding of \$600,000.
-This grant support CMV's Legal Advocacy program in a collaboration with the Domestic Violence Institute at Northeastern University School of Law and Roxbury Community College.
-The second award is funded under the Grant Program to Address Children and Youth Experiencing Domestic and Sexual Assault and Engage Men and Boys as Allies and originally had a three-year term beginning in October 2015 with total funding of \$450,000.
-In October 2018, this contract was amended to extend the term of the award through September 30, 2021 with additional funding of \$750,000.
-The third award relates to OVW's Trial Court Program, which is funded under the federal program, Justice System's Response to Families, with total funding of \$156,677 through September 30, 2020.
+The first award supports CMV's Legal Advocacy Program and was funded under the federal Legal Assistance for Victims Grant Program with a three-year term expiring September 30, 2022 and a maximum budget of \$600,000.
+The second award is funded under the Grant Program to Address Children and Youth Experiencing Domestic and Sexual Assault and Engage Men and Boys as Allies with a three-year budget of \$750,000 expiring September 30, 2021.
+The third award relates to OVW's Trial Court Program, which is funded under the federal program, Justice System's Response to Families, with total funding of \$240,767 through September 30, 2021.
 This grant supports staffing for a legal advocate at the EVA Center.

-CMV receives additional DOJ funds under the Victims of Crime Act ("VOCA") under cost-reimbursement contracts through the Massachusetts Office for Victim Assistance ("MOVA").
-Three VOCA funded contracts were executed through MOVA with maximum annual budgets of \$2,087,074 and \$1,679,011 for the years ended June 30, 2020 and 2019, respectively.
-The contracts significantly expanded Casa Myrna's programming capacity for legal advocacy, community-based advocacy and an exit program for survivors of commercial sexual exploitation.
-These contracts provided funding totaling \$2,106,548 and \$1,582,450, respectively, for the years ended June 30, 2020 and 2019.
+CMV receives additional DOJ funds under the Victims of Crime Act ("VOCA") under cost-reimbursement agreements through the Massachusetts Office for Victim Assistance ("MOVA").
+These grants significantly expanded Casa Myrna's programming capacity for legal advocacy, community-based advocacy and an exit program for survivors of commercial sexual exploitation.
+Additional funds were received for emergency support in response to the COVID-19 pandemic.
+These grants provided funding totaling \$2,187,180 and \$2,106,548, respectively, for the years ended June 30, 2021 and 2020.

-Total revenue received through DOJ funded programs was \$2,303,650 and \$1,918,263 for the years ended June 30, 2020 and 2019, respectively.
+Total revenue received through DOJ funded programs was \$2,453,947 and \$2,303,650 for the years ended June 30, 2021 and 2020, respectively.